-Why did shy Walter Parker show gross disrespect by refusing to doff his cap to a powerful man – the Duke of Bedford’s representative?
+Why did shy Walter Parker risk the loss of his Pa’s job and the family home when he refused to doff his cap to the most powerful man in his village, the Duke of Bedford’s representative?

-What most shaped Walter: Victorian values, village life, co-dependency…or the inherited psychological legacies of his families past?
+How did Walter’s youth shape him?
+What affected him most: Victorian values, village life, an alcoholic mother, co-dependency – or the inherited psychological legacies of his ancestors?

 If you would like to know when this exciting new biography is published, please click here to register your interest.